videlais/Unofficial-Ink-Cookbook/_chapters/01-interactive-fiction-and-narrative-games.md

 ## Adventure Games

-With improvements to graphical technologies, videos game moved away from strictly text input and started to use more interactive forms.
+With improvements to graphical technologies, video games moved away from strictly text input and started to use more interactive forms.
 Players were given the ability to click on different elements and work with graphical interfaces.
 More narrative-based games moved from text-parsers to what became *adventure games*.
 These began by combining text commands with graphical elements such as backgrounds and characters, but quickly became a way of describing games that were more click-based.
 The player would click on something on the screen and the player would see short descriptions or ways to interact with more elements.

 Adventure games borrowed from works like the earlier CYOA books, but used different interfaces.
 Famous games from this genre and period include *Wizard and the Princess* (1980), *The Secret of Monkey Island* (1990), and *Myst* (1993).